ali1dc/kafka/documents/blog.md

     broker_id = sorted(possible_broker_ids - set_broker_ids)[0]
     ```

-In this article my focus would be on option two with broker ids of 0, 1 and 2.
+In this article, my focus would be on option two with broker ids of 0, 1 and 2.

 ## ENI attachment

 Since we know the broker id, attaching ENI is easy, because we simply can map broker ids with the ENI tags:
-1. id = 0 map to ENI tag KAFKA-0
+1. id = 0 maps to ENI tag KAFKA-0
-2. id = 1 map to ENI tag KAFKA-1
+2. id = 1 maps to ENI tag KAFKA-1
-3. id = 2 map to ENI tag KAFKA-2
+3. id = 2 maps to ENI tag KAFKA-2

 Before we go deeper, let's see why we need ENI.
 We need to create an environment with the static internal IP addresses for the brokers, means if a broker got replaced, the new one get the same IP address.
 With Elastic Network Interface - ENI, we can manage ENI attachment in a fairly uncomplicated manner.